vetchium/spec/vetchium.md

 - **Custom Recruitment Pipelines**:
     - Admins can create and manage a library of custom pipeline stages for their organization (e.g., "Phone Screen," "Technical Interview," "Offer Stage," "Background Check").
     - For each job opening, the creator can define a specific pipeline by selecting and ordering stages from the company's library.
 This allows for flexible, per-opening recruitment workflows.
+- **Custom Rejection Reasons**:
+    - Admins can create and manage a library of rejection reasons for their organization (e.g., "Does not meet qualifications," "Salary expectations too high," "Better candidates in pipeline," "Not a culture fit").
+    - This allows for detailed analytics on why candidates are being disqualified.
 - **Job Openings**:
     - Create, update, and view detailed job openings.
 Each opening must have one internal Recruiter and one Hiring Manager assigned.
     - Filter and view a list of all current and past openings.